richinex/pymultipleis/docs/source/quick-start-guide.rst

   (45, 50)

 .. important::
-  :code:`pymultipleis` does not offer a preprocessing module since other packages offer this feature.
+  :code:`pymultipleis` does not offer a module to parse files.
+However this can easily be done using ``Pandas`` and other available libraries.
-  For instance files from different vendors (ZPlot, Gamry, Parstat, Autolab) can be read using the `preprocessing module` offered by `impedancepy <https://impedancepy.readthedocs.io/en/latest/preprocessing.html>`_

 Step 3: Define your impedance/admittance model
 ===================================================